cardano-foundation/CIPs/CIP-XXXX/README.md

   and
 * What negative `BuiltinInteger` was passed as the input.

-If the input is `0`, and the padding argument is positive, `builtinIntegerToByteString` returns the `BuiltinByteString` consisting of a number of zero bytes equal to the padding argument.
-If the padding argument is not positive, `builtinIntegerToByteString` instead returns the `BuiltinByteString` consisting of a single zero byte.

-If the input is positive, and the padding argument is also positive, let `d` be the minimum number of digits required to represent the input (as per the representation described above).
-If `d` is greater than the padding argument, `builtinIntegerToByteString` fails.
+If the length argument is outside the closed interval $(0, 2^23 - 1)$,
+`builtinIntegerToByteString` fails.
 In this case, the resulting error message must specify _at least_ the following information:

+* That `builtinIntegerToByteString` failed due to an invalid length argument;
+  and
+* What `BuiltinInteger` was passed as the length argument.

+If the input is `0`, `builtinIntegerToByteString` returns the `BuiltinByteString` consisting of a number of zero bytes equal to the length argument.

+If the input is positive, and the length argument is also positive, let `d` be the minimum number of digits required to represent the input (as per the representation described above).
+If `d` is greater than the length argument, `builtinIntegerToByteString` fails.
+In this case, the resulting error message must specify _at least_ the following information:

 * That `builtinIntegerToByteString` failed due to the requested length being insufficient for the input;
-* What `BuiltinInteger` was passed as the padding argument; and
+* What `BuiltinInteger` was passed as the length argument; and
 * What `BuiltinInteger` was passed as the input.

-If `d` is equal to, or greater, than the padding argument, `builtinIntegerToByteString` returns the `BuiltinByteString` encoding the input.
+If `d` is equal to, or greater, than the length argument, `builtinIntegerToByteString` returns the `BuiltinByteString` encoding the input.
 This will be the most-significant-first encoding if the endianness argument is `True`, or the most-significant-last encoding if the endianness argument is `False`.
 The resulting `BuiltinByteString` will be padded to the length specified by the padding argument if necessary.

-If the input is positive, and the padding argument is not positive, `builtinIntegerToByteString` returns the `BuiltinByteString` encoding the input.
+If the input is positive, and the length argument is zero, `builtinIntegerToByteString` returns the `BuiltinByteString` encoding the input.
 Its length will be minimal (that is, no padding will be done).
 If the endianness argument is `True`, the result will use the most-significant-first encoding, and